jcblanc2/Flet-ToDo-App/README.md

 ## Installation

-To run the Flet ToDo App, you need to have Python and the Flet library installed.
+To run the Flet ToDo App, you must have Python and the Flet library installed.
 Follow these steps to get started:

 1. Clone the repository: